cincuranet/blog/_posts/2013-11-27-233433-amazon-aws-net-sdk-knows-how-to-implement-asynchronous-operations-not.md

 ---
+title: |
-title: "Amazon AWS's .NET SDK knows how to implement asynchronous operations.
-Not!"
+  Amazon AWS's .NET SDK knows how to implement asynchronous operations.
+Not!
 date: 2013-11-27T12:28:00Z
 tags:
   - Best practice or not?